 Most golf enthusiasts will know Stanley Thompson as a renowned Canadian golf course architect.
 Thompson, who was born in Toronto, has 200 course designs to his credit throughout an illustrious career as an architect with a majority of them residing in Canada.

-However, many don’t know Thompson was awarded a Bronze Star for his service in WWI.
+However, most don’t know Thompson was awarded a Bronze Star for his service in WWI.

 Carrick also received the Order of the British Empire (O.B.E) for his service in the Royal Artillery during WWII.